alexaibio/teaching_content/Transformers/attention.md

 ## V: Generate new embeddings adjusted to a phrase's meaning
-So, what we have till now
+So, what we have up to now
 - a sentence
 - initial embeddings for each word in this sentence
-- calculated similarity matrix for all words in the sentence (normalized and softmaxed)
+- similarity matrix for all words in the sentence (normalized and softmaxed).
+We can call it "attention" matrix because a first row for example tells us how much attention (similarity) an Apple has to all other words in the phrase.

 Now we are going to adjust our initial embedding such that they reflect somehow the fact that all those words are in the same phrase.

 Let say we wont to adjust our embeddings to the fact we have both Fruits in Apple in one phrase.

-Lets recall our original embeddings for Apple : [ 5 (fruits), 2 (computers), 0 (language)]
+Lets recall our original embeddings for Apple :

+[ 5 (fruits), 2 (computers), 0 (language)]

 So initially Apple has a s trong emphasise to fruits (5).

-To adjust these "fruit" weight to our phrase we calculate new fruit feature as follows:
+To adjust these "fruitish" weight to our phrase we calculate new fruit feature as follows:
 - get how "fruit" were all words initially [5 0 0 2 0]
 - weight them by "attention" of Apple to each other word in a sentence - [1 0 0 0 0]

 For fruit feature:    dot([1 0 0 0 0], [5 0 0 2 0]) = 5

+It essentially means that???

 ### For entire matrices: multiply by V
-We can do it for the entire matrix, we multiply our pairwise similarity matrix on our initial embeddings matrix (now we call it V - values - but again it is essentially the same input embedding table).
+We can do this operation for the entire matrix at once.
+For that we multiply our pairwise similarity matrix on our initial embeddings matrix (now we call it V - values - but again it is essentially the same input embedding table).

 As a result we have and adjusted embedding table and can use them futher in our transformer architecture.